C0de-N1nja/C0de-N1nja/README.md

 ---

-**Availability:** Available for cybersecurity internships and collaborative projects
+**Let's Connect:** I'm actively seeking cybersecurity internships and collaborative projects.
+If you're passionate about security or have an exciting project in mind, feel free to reach out via LinkedIn or Email.